How to Calculate the Upper Control Limit with a Formula in Excel – 4 Steps

 Primary Chart

-• Later on, select any data point on the line chart and right-click on it.
+• Select any data point in the line chart and right-click it.

 Adding data label